 There are also many scholarships offered to postgraduate applicants who are expecting to do well in their undergraduate degree, offering scholarships for those who achieve a 2:1 or a First.

+Here are some examples of the sort of scholarships for academic excellence you might find.
 If you have a strong academic record and expect to do well in your exams, you may want to take a look at some of these scholarships based purely on academic achievement or potential.

 To find the complete list, register to search our database.

 Aston Achievement Scholarship: £500 to those who achieve BBB or above in their A-levels

 The Lord Mayor of London Scholarship for Academic Excellence at City University: Awards are given of £4,265 in your first year for achieving grades above the condition of your offer.

 Bangor Merit Scholarships: a one off payment in the first year of up to £3,000 for students who excel in the University entrance exam.